advwacloud/WISE-PaaS-SCADA-Edge-SDK-Manual/sdks/nodejs-sdk/instructions.md

 const edgeAgent = new edgeSDK.EdgeAgent(options);
 ```

-Edge SDK provides paramters for user to set options.
+Edge SDK provides parameters for user to set options.
 The way to access the parameters is shown below:

 ```js
 const edgeSDK = require('wisepaas-datahub-edge-nodejs-sdk');